Chris Benoit: Death

 On June 25, 2007, police entered Benoit's home in Fayetteville, Georgia, when WWE, Benoit's employers, requested a "welfare check" after Benoit missed weekend events without notice, leading to concerns.
 The officers discovered the bodies of Benoit, his wife Nancy, and their 7-year-old son Daniel at around 2:30 p.m.
 EDT.
 Upon investigating, no additional suspects were sought by authorities.
 It was determined that Benoit had committed the murders.
 Over a three-day period, Benoit had killed his wife and son before committing suicide.
 His wife was bound before the killing.
 Benoit's son was drugged with Xanax and likely unconscious before Benoit strangled him.
 Benoit then committed suicide by hanging himself on his lat pulldown machine.

 WWE cancelled the scheduled three-hour-long live Raw show on June 25 and replaced the broadcast version with a three-hour tribute to Benoit's life and career, featuring his past matches, segments from the Hard Knocks: The Chris Benoit Story DVD, and comments from wrestlers and announcers.
+Once the details of Benoit's actions became apparent, WWE made the decision to remove nearly all mentions of Chris Benoit from their website, future broadcasts, and all publications.